Doubtful and Dusky Sounds:

 Expand All

-Visit Luncheon Cove on Anchor Island, where the first European boat was built in New Zealand.
+We have two days to explore Dusky Sound, here we have the opportunity to visit Luncheon Cove on Anchor Island, where the first European boat was built in New Zealand.
 Take a short walk or explore along the coastline and be amazed by the birdlife with South Island Saddleback, Robins, Yellowhead and Parakeets in abundance on the island thanks to its predator free status.
 It was on nearby Pigeon Island pioneering conservationist Richard Henry was based during his time in Dusky Sound.
-At Astronomers Point there may be the opportunity to walk in the footsteps of Captain Cook and his astronomer William Wales as it was here that the Resolution was moored during their time in Dusky Sound.
-Our expedition cruise through Dusky Sound visits the some of the most significant historical and conservation sites in New Zealand, as well as offering some of the most majestic scenery in New Zealand as we sail deep into the heart of Fiordland.
+At Astronomers Point there may be the opportunity to walk in the footsteps of Captain Cook and his astronomer William Wales, it was here the HMS Resolution was moored during their time in Dusky Sound.
+Our expedition cruise through this enchanting sound visits some of New Zealand’s most significant historic and conservation sites, as well as offering an exploration of some of the country’s most majestic scenery as we sail deep into the heart of Fiordland.
+Be sure to be on the look out for some of the abundant marine life that occurs here including New Zealand Fur Seals and Bottlenose Dolphins.

 Our ship: Heritage Explorer